How to Choose the Right Tankless RV Water Heater

 - Can get too hot

-When it comes to RV water heaters, few can match the FVI12-LP in most of the important things you look for.
-A great example of this is the throughput where the FVI12-LP tops our list with the largest maximum rate we reviewed at 4.0 GPM.
+When it comes to RV water heaters, few can match the FVI12-LP where it really matters.
+This includes the throughput, with the FVI12-LP topping the list having the largest maximum rate we reviewed at 4.0 GPM.

-Eccotemp may not specialize in water heaters for RVs explicitly, but they do focus on water heaters in general.
-This provides the company with a wealth of expertise to offer a broader range of different solutions to your RV hot water needs than most.
+Eccotemp may not specialize in heaters for RVs explicitly, but they do focus on the water heater market in general.
+This provides the company with a wealth of expertise to offer and a broader range of solutions for your RV hot water needs than most other companies can provide.

-Part of the reason that the FVI12-LP can maintain such a high rate is due to one of the hotter burners we reviewed, which puts out 80000 BTUs.
-What makes this high heat output even more impressive is that the FVI12-LP also allows for reliable controls to prevent overheating.
+Part of the reason that the FVI12-LP can maintain such a high rate is due to it having one of the hotter burners on this list, which can put out 80,000 BTUs.
+What makes this high heat output even more impressive is that the FVI12-LP also has reliable controls to prevent overheating.
+The only thing to be said against it is that other options might better suit lower levels of requirements.

 PROs